-The District is being created by the City under the authority provided by Wisconsin Statute Section 66.1105.
-The District is created as a "Blighted Area District" based upon a finding that at least 50%, by area, of the real property within the District is blighted.
-In Section 5 of this Plan, the City has identified those properties within the District that meet the criteria of "blighted areas" as defined in Wisconsin Statutes Section 66.1105(2)(ae)1 and relies on these characterizations as the basis for making the above finding.
+The District is being created by the City under the authority provided by Wisconsin Statutes Section 66.1105.
+This District is created as an "Industrial District" based upon a finding that at least 50%, by area, of the real property within the District is zoned and suitable for industrial sites within the meaning of Wisconsin Statutes Section 66.1101 (See Section 5 of this plan for a breakdown of District parcels by class and calculation of compliance with the 50% test).

 A map depicting the boundaries of the District is found in Section 3 of this Plan.
 A map depicting the proposed uses of the District is found in Section 8 of this plan.
-The City intends that TIF will be used to assure that private development occurs within the District consistent with the City's development and redevelopment objectives.
-This will be accomplished by installing public improvements and making necessary related expenditures to promote development and redevelopment within the District.
+The City intends that TIF will be used to assure that industrial, distributor and related private development locates in this District.
+This will be accomplished by installing public improvements, and making necessary related expenditures, to promote industrial development within the District.
 The goal is to increase the tax base and to provide for and preserve employment opportunities within the City.
-The project costs included in this Plan relate directly to the elimination of blight and are consistent with the purpose for which the District is created.
+The project costs included in this Plan relate directly to promoting industrial development in the District consistent with the purpose for which the District is created.

-Based upon the findings, as stated within this Plan, the District is declared to be a blighted area District based on the identification and classification of the property included within the district.
+Based upon the findings, as stated within this Plan, the District is declared to be an industrial District based on the identification and classification of the property included within the district.